manage_look

 manage_dashboard

-Get, create, update, or delete a Looker dashboard.
+Get, create, update, or permanently delete a Looker dashboard.
 When getting a dashboard, also retrieves its elements and filters.
 For updates, only provide the fields you want to change.
+Delete is permanent and cannot be recovered.

 run_sql_query